 Have a question?
 See our frequent questions and answers below.
 If you do not find the answer to your question, please submit your question.

-- I need more information on environmental issues for a homework assignment or project.
+I need more information on environmental issues for homework assignments or projects.
 Where should I look?

 You can see various environmental subjects in our homework resources area.

 Does EPA give recognition awards to students?

 Yes, we have a program called the President's Environmental Youth Awards (PEYA).
 It recognizes young people across America for projects that show their commitment to the environment.
 To be considered for PEYA, a student or students, sponsored by an adult, must submit to their local EPA regional office evidence of a completed project, as well as a completed application.
 It's open to young people in all 50 states and the U.S. territories.